analogdevicesinc/msdk/USERGUIDE.md

 3. Flash the program using `openocd`.
 It's recommended to use the `make` command below for convenience.

     - ???+ note "ℹ️ **Flashing with Make**"
-        This command is a build target added to the MSDK as of the [June 2023 Release](https://github.com/Analog-Devices-MSDK/msdk/releases/tag/v2023_06) to make flashing over the command-line easier.
-It will **flash** _and_ **run** the project with OpenOCD.
-See the `Tools/Flash/flash.mk` file for implementation details.

                 :::shell
                 make flash.openocd